 How can the MSU Writing Center partner with you?

-The MSU Writing Center is a free campus resource offering one-on-one tutoring (online or face-to-face) for student writers of all disciplines and all class levels at any stage of the writing process.
+The MSU Writing Center offers one-on-one tutoring (online or face-to-face) for student writers of all disciplines and all class levels at any stage of the writing process.
 Other forms of writing support, including workshops and writing groups, are also available.
 We at the Writing Center believe that we support our students best when we are in conversation with those teaching in the classroom.
 We want to partner with you!

 What can we provide?